decbr1/decbr1/README.md

 - I have previously worked development for [BiomeBattle](https://twitter.com/BiomeBattle)

 ### Skills
-- Proficient in Python, Java
+- Proficient in Python and *Nix Systems
-- Comfortable in Go, Bash, and *Nix Systems
+- Comfortable in Go, Bash, and Java
 - Knowledgable of Swift, SwiftUI, C, and HTML/CSS/JS,

 ### Qualifications